LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 ## An alternative view

 Everyone will have their own ideas around public library quality.
-I am a member of the public in relation to this work: no more important than any other individual.

 But the public library service belongs to the people.
-To assess the quality of a service, the group that should be LEAST involved is libraries, except as library users themselves.
-In that sense, the primary task is to enable the public to make their own judgements.
+To assess the quality of a service, the group that should be least involved is libraries, except as library users themselves.
+In that sense, the primary task is to enable the public to make their own assessment.
 That means publishing as much open data as possible.

 Funding and funders are mentioned a number of times in the report.
 But the primary library funders are the public.
 They control what happens in the local authority, and provide the money.
 There is little mention of the public or library campaigners.

-There was an opportunity to link this work to another one.
+There was an opportunity to link this work to another.
 The [library open data schemas](https://schema.librarydata.uk/) were developed in collaboration with a number of library services in 2019/2020 (disclaimer: I helped).
 They are designed to provide a structure for which library services can share data about themselves, to enable further analysis and collaboration.
 Details around this were sent to the accreditation project, but it's not mentioned anywhere.

 I would propose the following as one aspect of a quality framework for libraries.